sbrauer/Audrey/docs/source/install.rst

         mkdir -p data
         bin/mongod --dbpath=data --rest

-3. ElasticSearch (optional; fulltext and cross-collection search won't work without it)
+3. ElasticSearch (optional; full text and cross-collection search won't work without it)

    If you don't already have an ElasticSearch server, install the latest production release from http://www.elasticsearch.org/download/